xiocode/toolkit/README.md

-Toolkit For Go
+Toolkit For Gopher
 ==========

 ## bong
     A simple wrap for protobuf and rpc in goang

 ## dig
-    dig value from map or struct
+    dig value from map or struct, fork from https://github.com/gosexy/dig

 ## httpclient
     bitly's httpclient support timeout for go1.03